WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### Who did you help this week?

 * Helped LC with resources and wireframing
+  * KW: Great stuff 🖼️

 #### Who helped you this week?

 * AA, LC and MA helped with reviewing
+  * KW: Oh that's very kind - thank you to them! 🙏
 * AVDW gave me helpful mentoring

 #### What did you achieve?

 * Began ethics application
 * Completed appraisal draft in Cezanne
+  * KW: And appraisal with me! 💛
 * Clarified user flow with LC and JK
 * Some more work on summaries

 #### What did you struggle with?

 * Appraisal - it can be hard to assess yourself!
+  * KW: I think is _is_ hard - but you did great 🌠 thank you for putting so much thought into it.

 #### Where do you need help from Kirstie?

 * Summaries - next steps
+  * KW: Great discussion in the meeting
 * Reviewing researchfish

 #### What would you like to work on next week?